joelhawksley/identity/components/slides.md

 end
 ```

-^ Now that we have content, what about setting the color?
+^ Now that we have content,

+^ S what about setting the color?

 ---